Rapper Kodak Black hosts 2nd annual community event - WSVN 7News | Miami News, Weather, Sports | Fort Lauderdale

 The event also accepts car and bike registrations to give show participants an opportunity to win a cash prize.
 Ticket admission starts at $60.

-Some of his philanthropic acts include providing financial assistance to the families of fallen officers, donating $100,000 to Nova Southeastern University’s library and financially contributing towards the 16 students that lost their lives in the Marjory Stoneman Douglas High School massacre in Parkland.
+Some of his philanthropic acts include providing financial assistance to the families of fallen officers, donating $100,000 to Nova Southeastern University’s library and financially contributing toward the students who lost their lives in the Marjory Stoneman Douglas High School massacre in Parkland.

 Copyright 2023 Sunbeam Television Corp.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.